cmubig/Social-Navigation-Simulator/README.md

 - Collision timeout and resume ( Collided agents will halt their action for N seconds )
 - Agents can be easily configured to use different social navigation algorithms as their policies.
   (e.g. CADRL vs Socialforce )
+- Output agents trajectories during simulation, in the format of datasets such as ETH,ZARA1,ZARA2.

 ---